man-schu/rasyti/README.md

 ## To do

-Work on the Electron release:
+Work on the Electron based desktop release:

 1. Do not open Develper Tools on startup.
-Otherwise it works fine, it is rather a cosmectical problem.
+Otherwise it works fine.
+It is rather a cosmectical problem.
+2. Add icon to the binary.